 Certificates of Graduate Study

-Certificates of Graduate Study (COGS) offer students a unique opportunity to study highly specialized topics in writing without committing to a full MA program.
+Certificates of Graduate Study (COGS) offer students a unique opportunity to study highly specialized topics in writing.
+Students enrolled in the MA in Writing may simultaneously receive certificates by taking electives within one of our current concentrations.
+Alternatively, students may apply for a certificate program without committing to the full MA.
 Students will enjoy the benefits of small classes, dedicated instructors, and talented fellow students.
-Courses completed as part of a COGS may be applied to the MA in Writing program if students decide to pursue the degree.
+Courses completed as part of a COGS may be applied to the MA in Writing program if students later decide to pursue the degree.

 Creative Writing